corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-contracts.md

 section_menu: corda-5-dev-preview
 ---

-Contracts are used to verify a proposed transaction, and include constraints on how states can evolve.
+A **contract** governs the evolution of a <a href="key-concepts-states.md">**state**</a> over time and is used to verify proposed <a href="key-concepts-transactions.md">**transactions**</a>.

 ## Transaction verification

 A transaction is only valid if:
 * It is digitally signed by all required signers.
 * Each transaction state specifies a *contract* type.
-* A contract takes a transaction as input and validates it based on the contract’s rules.
+* A contract takes a transaction as input and validates it based on its constraints.
 * The contract of *every input state* and *every output state* considers it to be valid.

+If a transaction does not meet these criteria, then it is not a valid proposal to update the ledger, and it will not be committed to the ledger.
+Contracts impose rules on the evolution of states that are independent of the willingness of the required signers to sign a given transactions.

 The contract code has the ability to: